-(e) During 2019, Interseguro sold to related entities, in cash and at market value, two land lots located in Miraflores and Huaral.
-Likewise, Interseguro sold to third parties, in cash and at market value, an educational center and offices located in San Juan de Lurigancho and San Isidro.
-For these sales, Interseguro reported a net loss of about \$/7,164,000.
+- (e) During 2019, Interseguro sold to related entities, in cash and at market value, two land lots located in Lima.
+Likewise, it sold to third parties, in cash and at market value, an educational center and offices located in Lima.
+For these sales, the Group reported a net loss of about S/7,164,000. - (f) Fair value measurement Investment property and investment property under construction Valuation techniques -